-The term 'Rabobank' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+The term 'Rabobank' is included in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Rabobank refers to the Dutch banking giant whose full name is the Coöperatieve Rabobank.
 This Dutch international banking giant is a full-scale financial services organization whose headquarters today lies in the city of Utrecht in the Netherlands.
 The banking group is a world leader for agriculture and food production financing as well as in banking based on sustainability.
 Their motto is “as large as necessary, as small as possible.”